canonical/is-charms-contributing-guide/CONTRIBUTING.md

 By carefully selecting dependencies, we can limit security and maintenance problems arising from our use of dependencies.

+## When to use Python or Shell

+Shell scripts are powerful and easy to write.
+However, they can be challenging to maintain as they can be difficult to read, have limited tools for testing and are not easy to re-use through simple import statements.
+Charms run production workloads, some of which are business critical, and it is important to ensure that the code is bug free which requires extensive testing.

+Limit the use of shell scripts and commands as much as possible in favour of writing Python for charm code.
+This means that there needs to be a good reason to use a shell command rather than Python.
+Examples inlcude:

+* Extracting data from a machine or container which can't be obtained through Python
+* Issuing commands to applications that do not have Python bindings (e.g., starting a process on a machine)

+Note that, outside of charm source and test code, it is reasonable to use shell scripts to, for example:

+* Configure CI/CD
+* Build docker images
+* Utilities to support development

+This will improve the maintanability of our charms, enable re-use and enable the team to take advantage of the powerful tooling available through Python.

 ## Repository Setup

 The repositories that store the source code for our charms are critical to the